-local festivals preserve the legacy of ancient rituals — and moreover, it is said that in some places, one can still hear the mournful wail of a banshee.
+green island is dotted with graveyards, and local festivals preserve the legacy of ancient rituals — and they say that in some places you can still hear the mournful wail of a banshee.

 Author: Екатерина Московскова